King's Day | Koningsdag

 The vrijmarkt is centred around the Frederik Hendriklaan from 7am until 4pm.
 Many shops will be open and there is a special children’s programme.
 The Lage Voorhout and the Frederik Hendrikplein will be hosting a few great carnivals.

-Start early in Utrecht
+King's Day in Utrecht

 The vrijmarkt in Utrecht takes up a large part of the city centre, from Vredenburg to the Wijde Begijnhof.
 It starts early at 6pm on King’s Night and lasts until 6pm on King’s Day.